 5. Get the iPhone app.
 If the power goes out, your smartphone may end up being your only tool for getting the info on what’s going on in your community.
 Click here to get the Patch app for free on iTunes.
 Not only can you read news on it, but post photos and videos as well.

 6. Take photos.
 Please, stay indoors if you plan to wait out the storm.
+Safety first.
 But any photos you take of the aftermath we’d prominently display on your Patch.
 Email them to your local editor or upload them directly to articles.

 7. Shoot videos.
 Same goes for video.
 Our smartphones have put high-powered video cameras in our pockets.
 Send clips our way to help us report on the effect of Sandy in your backyards.